Communication

 How does it work?

-Injecting messages to vcita from external messaging channels is done using the "vcita Communication Service" (VCS).
+Injecting messages to our product from external messaging channels is done using the "inTandem Communication Service" (ICS).

-VCS exposes the necessary APIs that allow external messaging apps to push messages into vcita and also get notified when a message is sent out from vcita to the messaging app.
+ICS exposes the necessary APIs that allow external messaging apps to push messages into inTandem and get notified when a message is sent out from inTandem to the messaging app.

 End-to-end integration overview